 How We Do It

-Our proprietary patent-pending technology connects two smart devices to each other automatically, anonymously and securely using a particular type of Bluetooth known as Bluetooth Low Energy or BLE, at up to 250 feet apart.
+Our patented technology connects smart devices to each other automatically, anonymously and securely using a particular type of Bluetooth known as Bluetooth Low Energy or BLE, at up to 250 feet apart.
 Other users within this distance will then automatically join the network thereby creating a mesh network.
 Remember that this 250-feet is a sphere, so users on different floors can join the network.

 For our customers who have large facilities, we also offer a BUKI Box, which will help ensure the performance of the network throughout the area.